Future water security

 - This clip demonstrates the benefits of establishing sheeted catchments to secure good quality and cost-effective water.

-Find out all you need to know about the legalities and permits required for water on your property on this factsheet or see our water affecting activities page.
+Find out all you need to know about the legalities and permits required for water on your property on our water affecting activities page.

 We also provide a free salinity water testing service and recommends that water sources such as bores, dams and wells are salinity tested twice a year.